alvinthen/yaobin.me/src/pages/blog/2019-01-16-react-vs-angular-1/index.md

 # Should you React or Angular?
 As usual, I'd recommend to try both, or at least go through their tutorials, and figure out which do you prefer, which you are happier to develop in.
 At the end of the day, you'll be able to produce the same webapp.

-In part 2 of this series, we'll be comparing React and Angular by functionalities, and components, such as how to build a login form, how to do routing, and more to come.
-Expect more codes to come!